+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Submitting the visa application

-Applications are submitted through the official France-Visas portal, followed by a biometric appointment at a French consulate.
-During this stage, applicants must present their documentation and may be required to attend an interview.
+Applications are submitted via the official France-Visas portal, followed by a biometric appointment at a French consulate.
+An interview may also be required.

-After entering France, the visa must be validated online and converted into a residence permit.
-The initial permit is usually granted for up to four years.
+After arrival, the visa must be validated online and converted into a residence permit valid for up to four years.

 Investment Requirements and Options